Ericaceae

 Pruning

-Light pruning after flowering helps maintain its shape and promotes healthy new growth.
-Remove overgrown or old branches to keep the plant neat.
+Lightly prune after flowering to maintain shape and encourage new growth.
+Remove overgrown or old branches.

 Conclusion

-Erica is an evergreen shrub that brightens gardens from autumn to winter.
-Its bell-shaped flowers and needle-like leaves are distinctive, and in Scotland, it is cherished as a symbol of “strength.”
+Erica is an evergreen shrub that colors the garden from autumn to winter.
+Its bell-shaped flowers and needle-like leaves are distinctive, and in Scotland, it is cherished as a symbol of strength.

-With sufficient sunlight and acidic soil, Erica is easy to grow.
-Enjoy its charm in your garden or potted displays while reflecting on its cultural and historical significance.
+With sunlight and acidic soil, it is easy to grow.
+I encourage you to try cultivating it in your garden or in pots.

 記事URLをコピーしました